 The Support Operations team is responsible for helping a company’s support team be more productive, work more effectively, and deliver better service to their customers.

-The primary job of the Support Operations staff is to create an environment for the support team in which they can do their best work and not be distracted or delayed by problems with tooling, processes, or logistics.
+The primary job of the Support Operations staff is to create an environment for the customer support team in which they can do their best work and not be distracted or delayed by problems with tooling, processes, or logistics.

 Rather than working primarily with customers, the Support Operations team works with internal staff — the support team themselves, customer service leaders, and senior company management.